nikoladjor/Udacity_DogBreedClassifier/README.md

 After the server start, the homepage should look like this:\
 ![HomePage][imageHomepage]

-After creating a session, an user can upload images:
+After creating a session (creating a user account and logging-in), the user can upload images:
 ![Upload][imageUpload]